lokidokicoki/lokidokicoki.github.io/_places/per-doth.md

 ---
 layout: page
 title: Per^doth
-summary: The southern captial of Be^lash
+summary: The southern capital of Be^lash
 ---

 Elegant towers and low softly shaped bungalows made of a iridescent olive green material shimmer in the sunlight.
-The willowy towers seem to move in the wind like trees… But _obviously_ that can’t be.
+The willowy towers seem to move in the wind like trees… But _obviously_ that can't be.

-The dun^n (fortress) is the southern capital of Be^lash, situated close to the Zr^nbel Steps, the mountain range that leads into the easterna ocean.
+The dun^n (fortress) is the southern capital of Be^lash, situated close to the Zr^nbel Steps, the mountain range that leads into the eastern ocean.

 ## Demographics
 Total population: 15,000